stark1tty/SedMob/README.md

 ## JSON API

-SedMob includes a read-only REST API at `/api` for programmatic access to your data.
+Gneisswork includes a read-only REST API at `/api` for programmatic access to your data.

 | Endpoint                               | Description                     |
 | -------------------------------------- | ------------------------------- |